Hawk-Eye: Tennis

-In Serena Williams's quarter final loss to Jennifer Capriati at the 2004 US Open, three line calls went against Williams in the final set, and Auto-Ref system was being tested during the match.
-Though the calls were not reversed, there was one overrule of a clearly correct call by the chair umpire Mariana Alves that the TV replay showed to be good.
+In Serena Williams's quarter final loss to Jennifer Capriati at the 2004 US Open, three line calls went against Williams in the final set (an Auto-Ref system was being tested during the match).
+Though the calls were not reversed, there was one overrule of a clearly incorrect line umpire call, by the chair umpire Mariana Alves, that the TV replay showed to be good.
 These errors prompted talks about line calling assistance especially as the Auto-Ref system was being tested by the U.S. Open at that time and was shown to be very accurate.

 In late 2006 Hawk-Eye was tested by the International Tennis Federation (ITF) in New York City and was passed for professional use.
 Hawk-Eye reported that the New York tests involved 80 shots being measured by the ITF's high speed camera, a device similar to MacCAM.
 During an early test of the system at an exhibition tennis tournament in Australia (seen on local TV), there was an instance when the tennis ball was shown as "Out", but the accompanying word was "In".
 This was explained to be an error in the way the tennis ball was shown on the graphical display as a circle, rather than as an ellipse.
 This was immediately corrected.

 Hawk-Eye has been used in television coverage of several major tennis tournaments, including Wimbledon, the Queen's Club Championships, the Australian Open, the Davis Cup and the Tennis Masters Cup.
 The US Open Tennis Championship announced they would make official use of the technology for the 2006 US Open where each player receives two challenges per set.
 It is also used as part of a larger tennis simulation implemented by IBM called PointTracker.

 The 2006 Hopman Cup in Perth, Western Australia, was the first elite-level tennis tournament where players were allowed to challenge point-ending line calls, which were then reviewed by the referees using Hawk-Eye technology.
 It used 10 cameras feeding information about ball position to the computers.
 Jamea Jackson was the first player to challenge a call using the system.

 In March 2006, at the Nasdaq-100 Open in Key Biscayne, Florida, Hawk-Eye was used officially for the first time at a tennis tour event.
 Later that year, the US Open became the first grand-slam tournament to use the system during play, allowing players to challenge line calls.